 I think asking for criticism from your manager is a great way to get a good yearly review.
 Especially if your manager isn’t talking about it himself.
 For one thing, you will get a feel for what you can do to get that score higher.
 But besides that, it shows that you are serious about your job and that you are willing to improve yourself.

 I completely steered away from politics here, assuming that your manager’s ethics is impeccable and you will always get credit for your good work.

-Unfortunately (or fortunately for some), this isn’t always the case.
+This isn’t always the case though.
 There’s always some politics involved, especially in big companies.
-Your boss might be intimidated by you, afraid you will replace him.
+Your boss might be intimidated by you and afraid you will replace him.
 He or she might take credit for your work or promote someone else for personal reasons.